-The American Music Research Center is proposing a comprehensive study of the music and music making of Pueblo, CO and the surrounding county.
+The American Music Research Center is conducting a comprehensive study of the music and music making of Pueblo, CO and the surrounding county.
+A CU Boulder Research and Innovation Seed Grant as well as an Outreach Award from the Office of Outreach and Engagement, totalling $74,000, have already been awarded.
 Led by CU ethnomusicologists Drs.
 Susan Thomas and Austin Okigbo along with Dr. Xochitl Chavez, from the University of California, Riverside, the study will document the music and culture of the city of Pueblo, Colorado and its immediate vicinity.
 Researchers will interview community members who are current and past participants in musical activities and will create a digital archive of interviews and performances that will be accessible to the general public through the University of Colorado Libraries.
 The project is also partnering with the Latino History Project and K-12 educators to create educational and curricular materials.

 We are actively advancing the University of Colorado’s commitment to building diversity, inclusivity, and equity by sharing the diverse histories, experiences, and perspectives of American musicians broadly, through thoughtful research and promotion, community programing, and archived music collections.
 The Soundscapes of the People research initiative is a response to these core values.
 In collaboration with communities who have been traditionally underrepresented in music studies, this initiative aims to document and preserve unique stories and sounds from Southern Colorado and the Borderlands region.
 Through its diverse labor force and rapid industrial expansion in the late 19th and early 20th century, Pueblo had an integral role in establishing the American West.
 This project examines the city’s social and labor history as experienced through music and sound and also follows musicians and their music into the present as the city transitions into a post-industrial future.